 The OIS team is comprised of over 30 professionals from 15 countries, including Denmark.
 The cosmopolitan team represents diverse ages, nationalities, subjects, and backgrounds.

-Our Secondary School Teaching Team are comprised of qualified teachers and expert professionals in their teaching subjects.
+Our secondary school teaching team are comprised of qualified teachers and expert professionals in their teaching subjects.

 We do not have a canteen.
-Most students bring packed lunches.
-Students eat with their classmates in their classroom.
+Students bring packed lunches and eat with their classmates in their classroom.
+We have a small food booth that sells buns, cheese slices, yogurt, and juice boxes daily.

 From S8, students may leave campus and go to a nearby grocery store to purchase their lunch.
-Unhealthy foods, such as soda, crisps, and cakes are not allowed.